 Clyde - Miltonvale is a very small town located in the state of Kansas.
-With a population of 2,228 people and just one neighborhood, Clyde - Miltonvale is the 156th largest community in Kansas.
-Much of the housing stock in Clyde - Miltonvale was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 2,204 people and just one neighborhood, Clyde - Miltonvale is the 156th largest community in Kansas.
+Clyde - Miltonvale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clyde - Miltonvale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clyde - Miltonvale is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Clyde - Miltonvale who work in management occupations (20.34%), teaching (8.13%), and healthcare suport services (6.45%).

-Clyde - Miltonvale is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Clyde - Miltonvale does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Clyde - Miltonvale who are college-educated is close to the national average for all communities of 21.84%: 20.37% of the adults in Clyde - Miltonvale have a bachelor's degree or advanced degree.
+In terms of college education, Clyde - Miltonvale is nearly on par with the US average for all cities of 21.84%: 20.37% of adults 25 and older in Clyde - Miltonvale have a bachelor's degree or advanced degree.

 The per capita income in Clyde - Miltonvale in 2022 was $30,295, which is middle income relative to Kansas and the nation.
 This equates to an annual income of $121,180 for a family of four.
 However, Clyde - Miltonvale contains both very wealthy and poor people as well.